AdamIshay/brain_mri/README.md

 Download the results of the dynamic predictions and the video frame parser from: https://github.com/chuangg/CLEVRER

-(Look for the links in
+Look for the links in

-"The dynamic predictions can be found here" and
+("The dynamic predictions can be found here" and
 "The results of video frame parser (visual masks) can be found here.")

-and put them ('propnet_preds' and 'processed_proposals') under 'data' folder
+and put them ('propnet_preds' and 'processed_proposals') under 'data' folder.

-To run the experiments, the directory format should match the following:
+To run the experiments, the directory format should match the following (the "converted" folder will be created after running the "convert.py" file in the next step):

 main/
 ├─ data/
+│  ├─ processed\_proposals/
-│  ├─ processed_proposals/
+│  ├─ convert.py
-│  ├─ convert.py (will be generated in the following step) │  ├─ converted/
+│  ├─ converted/
-│  ├─ parsed_programs/
+│  ├─ parsed\_programs/
 │  ├─ questions/
 │  │  ├─ train.json
 │  │  ├─ validation.json
 │  │  ├─ test.json
 │  ├─ propnet_preds/
-│  │  ├─ with_edge_supervision_old/
+│  │  ├─ with\_edge\_supervision\_old/
 ├─ descriptive/
 ├─ explanatory/
 ├─ predictive/
 ├─ counterfactual/
 ├─ merge.py

-## Convert mask r-cnn results for Improved Object Detection:
+## Format mask r-cnn results:
+This will create the converted folder and populate it with IOD results.

-cd main/data'
+'cd main/data'
-python convert.py'
+'python convert.py'

 ## (optional) run question parser in the 'question_parser' directory.
 If not, the parsed programs from the baseline will be used (in step 2).